Avebury stands on the Marlborough Downs in east Wiltshire, about halfway between Marlborough and Calne.

 The nearest railway stations are Swindon and Pewsey.

-Regular mainline trains connect Swindon with London Paddington Station (to the east) and Chippenham, Bath, Bristol and Cardiff (to the west).
+(to the east) and Chippenham, Bath, Bristol and Cardiff (to the west).

 Rail information Tel: +44 (0) 845 74 84 950

-www.nationalrail.co.uk station info and online booking.
+www.nationalrail.co.uk station information and online booking.

 Rail travel: some words of caution